imtayadeway/imtayadeway.github.io/_posts/2016-08-01-testing-json-apis-with-rspec-composable-matchers.md

 ```

 Not a composable matcher, but shown here to contrast with the examples
 that follow.
-I typically don't want to to use this - it can make for
+I typically don't want to use this - it can make for some
-some painfully long-winded tests.
-If I wanted to check every aspect of
+painfully long-winded tests.
+If I wanted to check every aspect of the
-the serialization, I'd probably want to write a unit test on the
+serialization, I'd probably want to write a unit test on the
 serializer anyway.
 Most of the time I just want to check that a few
 things are there in the response body.